WestJet, pilot’s union agree to settlement process with mediator - Red Deer Advocate

-CALGARY — The president and CEO of WestJet says the threat of a strike by its pilots is over.
+CALGARY — The threat of a strike by WestJet pilots appears to be over.

-Ed Sims said the Calgary-based airline and the union that represents the pilots have agreed to a settlement process that will involve a federal mediator.
+The Calgary-based airline and the union that represents the pilots said Friday they have agreed to a settlement process that will involve a federal mediator.

-If necessary, WestJet and the Air Line Pilots Association (ALPA) have agreed to use final and binding arbitration.
+WestJet and the Air Line Pilots Association (ALPA) say if necessary they have agreed to use final and binding arbitration.

-“We are pleased with the removal of the threat of strike action, we are grateful for the role played by the government, both with their mediation services and with the offer of support with arbitration,” Sims said Friday at Calgary International Airport.

-“The message I can give all Canadians is that they can continue to book in 100 per cent confidence that no strike action will threaten their travel plans.”
+In a joint release the airline and union said “WestJet guests can now book and travel with confidence.”

 The two sides had resumed contract talks on Tuesday.